pezi77/workshop-fh-2023/README.rst

 Template for the Read the Docs tutorial
 =======================================

+to show FH Joanneum students how docs-as-code work

 This GitHub template includes fictional Python library with some basic Sphinx docs.